Welcome to our webpage for parents and carers about special educational needs and disabilities at St Peter's.

 For more information on children with special educational needs check out the DfES publication Special Educational Needs – a guide for parents and carers.
 This, and lots of other information can be found at the following website: www.education.gov.uk/schools

-Mrs Hannah Roberts - Assistant Head & SENCO
+Mrs Hannah Roberts - Deputy Head & SENCO